josephsoo/skill-assessments/Linux for Bioinformatics/answers.md

 Q5: What editor did you use and what was the command to save your file changes?

-A: Using nano, I pressed CTRL-O to save
+A: Using nano, I pressed CTRL-O followed by enter to save

 Q6: What is the error?